jonathan46000/pso_python/README.md

         <img src="media/pso_graph.gif" alt="Example PSO Convergence" height="200">
 </p>

-`main_test_graph.py` provides an example using a parent class, and the self.suppress_output and detailedWarnings flags to control error messages that are passed back to the parent class to be printed with a timestamp.
+`main_test_graph.py` provides an example using a parent class, and the self.suppress_output flag to control error messages that are passed back to the parent class to be printed with a timestamp.
 Additionally, a realtime graph shows particle locations at every step.

 NOTE: if you close the graph as the code is running, the code will continue to run, but the graph will not re-open.